Freedom of religion in Japan: Legal and policy framework

 The Constitution provides for freedom of religion, and the government respects this right in practice.
 At all levels, the Japanese Government seeks to protect this right in full and does not tolerate its abuse, either by governmental or private actors.

-As of December 2016, 181,098 out of 216,927 religious groups were certified by the government as religious organizations with corporate status, according to the Agency for Cultural Affairs.
+As of December 2022, 180,544 religious groups were certified by the government as religious organizations with corporate status, according to the Agency for Cultural Affairs.
 The government does not require religious groups to register or apply for certification; however, certified religious organizations receive tax benefits.
 More than 83 percent of religious groups were certified by 2016.

+Japanese law states that government schools cannot give religious instructions; private schools are permitted to teach specific religions.

 In the wake of the 1995 sarin gas attack on Tokyo's subway system by Aum Shinrikyo, the Religious Juridical Persons Law was amended in 1996 to provide the government with the authority to supervise certified religious groups.
 The amended law requires certified religious organizations to disclose their assets to the government and empowers the government to investigate possible violations of regulations governing for-profit activities.
 Authorities have the right to suspend a religious organization's for-profit activities if they violate these regulations.

-Restrictions on religious freedom

-Government policy and practice contributed to the generally free practice of religion.
-Unlike in previous reporting periods, there were no reports of restrictions on religious freedom.
-There were no reports of religious prisoners or detainees in the country.